How web designers, architects, and engineers use computer graphics and the meaning of a good topology structure.

 Introduction to 3D Modeling

-Before diving into 3D Modeling, Let's move away for a moment from the digital world to focus on the tangible objects in our physical universe.
+For a moment we will move away from the digital world and focus on tangible objects in our fiscal universe.
+Hereafter we can move into 3D modeling.

-We live in a three-dimensional universe and that means you can describe the position from everything, even very small objects like a grain of sand in three dimensions, so how can one or two-dimensional objects exist in a three-dimensional universe?
+We live in a three-dimensional universe where the position of everything, even as tiny as a grain of sand, can be described in three dimensions.
+So the question is: “How can one or two-dimensional objects exist in a three-dimensional universe?”

 GPS vs 3D CAD positioning systems